RAILFAN GUIDES of the U.S.

 The IC&E Yard

-Located along 19th Street SW (where Olive Street use to intersect), but an overpass should be finished by now over the UP tracks.
+Located along 19th Street SW (where Olive Street use to intersect), an overpass was built over the UP tracks.
+The Bing Maps birds-eye-view pictures are from 2010.

 UP Freight on the south side of 19th, waiting to head into the yard.